-Originally designed as a steel that did not require paint to seal it from the weather, Corten steel has become a popular option for aesthetic reasons in recent years.
-The term "Corten" is short for the terms corrosion resistance and tensile strength.
-The principle behind Corten steel is that the rusting process seals in and protects the base layer of steel beneath it.
+Originally designed as a steel product not requiring paint to seal it from weather, Corten Steel has become a popular option for roofing and siding needs for aesthetic reasons in recent years.
+The term "Corten" is short for both corrosion resistance and tensile strength.

-A popular trend that has been occurring in mountain retreats and ranch style homes, a Corten roof offers a unique appeal to many homeowners.
-In modern metal roofing applications, the trend tends to be using a weathering steel on a standing seam roofing panel.
-In more rustic styled designs, we see it used more with corrugated metal panels.
+A popular aesthetic trend that continues to occur in mountain retreats and ranch style homes, Corten roofing offers a unique appeal to many homeowners.
+In modern metal roofing applications, the trend tends to use Weathering Steel on Standing Seam roofing panels.
+In more rustic styled designs, we see it used more with Corrugated Metal Roofing Rusted panels.